goFrendiAsgard/zaruba/docs/built-in/utils/file/insert-after.md

 🍓       | 1/-2   | <-- insert a 🍕 after this
 🍇       | 2/-1   |

-Then, you need to invoke the following command:
+In that case, you need to invoke the following command:
-> zaruba file insertAfter \
+> zaruba file insertAfter fruits.txt \
-  fruits.txt \
   🍕 \
   --index=1